yeshwanthrayankula11/UMBC-DATA606-Capstone/docs/Project_Report.md

   Some specific questions related to this project:
   - How does the sentiment of a review correlate with the product rating given by the user?
 Is there a significant difference in sentiment between high-rated and low-rated reviews?
   - Can we identify common themes or topics within the text of the reviews that contribute to positive or negative sentiments?
 What are the top keywords associated with each sentiment?
-  - What role does the length of the review play in determining the sentiment expressed?
-Are longer reviews more likely to be positive or negative?
   - How do helpfulness metrics (HelpfulnessNumerator and HelpfulnessDenominator) influence the perceived sentiment of reviews?
 Do more helpful reviews show different sentiment trends compared to less           helpful ones?
-  - Which specific entities (products, brands, or features) receive the most favorable or unfavorable sentiments, and how do these sentiments impact customer purchasing behavior?
   - How effective are different machine learning models (traditional and deep learning) in accurately predicting review scores based on sentiment analysis?

 # 3. Data
-  Describe the datasets you are using to answer your research questions.

-  Data sources:
+  ##  Data sources:

-  The dataset is sourced from Amazon, and contains customer reviews for various products.
+  - The dataset is sourced from Amazon, and contains customer reviews for various products.

-  Data size: 301 MB
+  - Data size: 301 MB

-  Data shape: 567,092 rows and 10 columns
+  - Data shape: 567,092 rows and 10 columns

-  Time-period: The dataset does not specify a time range, but the reviews span multiple years based on product release dates.
+  - Time-period: The dataset does not specify a time range, but the reviews span multiple years based on product release dates.

-  What does each row represent?
+  ## What does each row represent?

-  Each row represents an individual product review submitted by a customer.
+   - Each row represents an individual product review submitted by a customer.

-  Data dictionary:
+  ## Data dictionary:
    <img width="544" alt="image" src="https://github.com/user-attachments/assets/fde5f921-c650-41bf-b9a3-339403ccf67a">